Revolutionary-Games/Thrive/doc/style_guide.md

 - All team members are encouraged to review pull requests.
 However, you shouldn't go and merge PRs if you haven't discussed it with the programming team lead yet / it isn't approved by them yet.
+Another person with access can perform PR merges if the programming team lead is not available, but in this case another team member should also review the code beforehand.